You’ll fall in love with the town after checking out all these awesome things to do in Nelson, New Zealand!

-This is one of New Zealand’s most famous national parks.
-It is also home to one of the most accessible of the countries 9 Great Walks, the Abel Tasman Coast Track.
+This is one of the South Island of New Zealand’s most famous national parks.
+It is also home to one of the most accessible of the country’s 9 Great Walks, the Abel Tasman Coast Track.

-You can tackle the entire trail which takes between 3-5 days, however it very possible to take on part of this trail as a day trip from Nelson if time is not on your side.
+You can tackle the entire trail which takes between 3-5 days, however, it is possible to take on part of this trail as a day trip from Nelson if time is not on your side.

 Its close proximity makes this one of the best things to do in Nelson.